All Episodes

 I hope everything's going well for you.

-It will even be even better tomorrow, I should say.
+It will be even better tomorrow, I should say.

-In the meantime, I'm Jason Lewis behind the golden EIB mic in the Attila the Hun chair, an honor, a privilege once again to do my best to fill the shoes of L Rushbow.
+In the meantime, I'm Jason Lewis behind the golden EIB mic in the Attila the Hun chair and honor, a privilege, once again, to do my best to fill the shoes of L. Rushbo.

 Tony in Orange Park, Florida, you're on excellence in broadcasting.

-Jason, uh first off, it's a real pleasure listening to you today.
+Jason, first off, it's a real pleasure listening to you today.

-You've uh just about hit everything right on the head.
+You've just about hit everything right on the head.

-Uh what do we do about elected Republicans who uh just don't want to do what they've been elected to do?
+What do we do about elected Republicans who just don't want to do what they've been elected to do?

-Do you want to leave Charlie Christ out of this?
+Do you want to leave Charlie Crist out of this?

 No, I don't want to leave Charlie Christ out of this.

-Charlie Christ is becoming a real disappointment down there in the Sunshine State.
+Charlie Crist is becoming a real disappointment down there in the Sunshine State.

-Uh he he wants the taxpayer everywhere across the country to have some hurricane insurance plan which is gonna put the federal government on the hook.
+He wants the taxpayer everywhere across the country to have some hurricane insurance plan, which is going to put the federal government on the hook.

 I think in the final analysis, Tony, you've got to take a look at what people have done previously and not what they say they're going to do.